2techie4me/linksAndResources/TechUG-Leeds-SD-Storage-Oct18.md

 On the 18th October 2018 I presented a session at the TechUG Leeds Event on the subject of Software Defined Storage.
 Below are the "further reading" links and resources so that those with an inquiring mind can dig a little deeper.

+All storage, from a vendor propriatory array to a open-source scale-out Ceph cluster, relies on layer upon layer of software from the physical disk drives upwards.
+How "software defined" a storage solution is boils down to how much of the functionality of the software has been exposed for the consumption of the programs and scripts the ITOps and development folks are using.

 ## General Reading ##

 * Software Defined Infrastructure: Why we need it [Link](https://www.google.com)